Complete Guide: Self-Hosted Mautic Marketing Automation on Ubuntu

 sudo apt update

-sudo apt install php8.0 php8.0-fpm php8.0-mysql php8.0-xml php8.0-curl php8.0-gd php8.0-intl php8.0-mbstring php8.0-zip php8.0-bcmath php8.0-imap -y
+sudo apt install php8.0 php8.0-fpm php8.0-mysql php8.0-xml php8.0-curl php8.0-gd php8.0-intl php8.0-mbstring php8.0-zip php8.0-bcmath php8.0-imap php8.0-ldap -y

-Set PHP 8.0 as the default version:
+# Set PHP 8.0 as the default system version

 sudo update-alternatives --set php /usr/bin/php8.0